Identifying Underserved Groups

 - Find out what other programs or festivals are taking place in the community and how you can take part in them and promote summer reading to new audiences.

 The Los Angeles Public Library takes its summer reading program out to community groups using Group Kits.
 Each kit includes: (a) one group game board; (b) one pack of stickers (25 sheets); (c) one sign-up sheet; (d) 30 dream tickets; and (e) a list of suggested activities that kids can complete to earn stars.
 Everything fits into a 9″ x 12″ manila envelope and each kit serves 25 kids.
 The instructions for group leaders are on the game board.
 Sometimes group leaders visit the library to pick up summer reading prizes, and sometimes the librarian takes prizes out to the group.
-Examples from the 2012 group kit are below.
-If you have questions, please contact Eva Mitnick.

 Measuring Participation By Your Targeted Group